Dr. Shirley's Web Courses

 - AD 1560

-John Knox disagrees with the Lutheran Church over the Sacraments and Church government, and founds the Presbyterian Church in Scotland
+John Knox disagreed with the Lutheran Church over the Sacraments and Church government, and founded the Presbyterian Church in Scotland

 - AD 1560-1618